WebOfTrust/keri/docs/Q-and-A.md

 By the way, in KERI we say _identifier_, because **identity** is a loaded term, lots of misunderstanding around it.

-Pre rotated keys are best practise to keep control of your identifiers. \
+Pre rotated keys are best practice to keep control of your identifiers. \
-If you lose unique control of a key right after inception, before rotation, are there no garantuees to be given for KERLs via witnesses / watchers or whatever.
+If you lose unique control of a key right after inception, before rotation, are there no guarantees to be given for KERLs via witnesses / watchers or whatever.
 Is the only thing you can do about it, is revoke the key in that case?}
 *(@henkvancann)*

 ## *Q: A wallet is there to store my KERI private keys safely, no?

 Currently *Universal wallet* is aimed at to store KERI keys.
-The vast majority of security breaches or exposures of keys are originated by the behaviour of people: the way they use wallets.
+The vast majority of security breaches or exposures of keys are originated by the behavior of people: the way they use wallets.
 Most rarely due to errors in the wallet software.
 {TBW prio 1}

-## **Q: Are compound private keys (Shamir Secret Sharing) and multisignature schemes possible to incept identifiers?
+## **Q: Are compound private keys (Shamir Secret Sharing) and multi signature schemes possible to incept identifiers?

 Yes, complex fractional structures are natively possible in KERI.
 However only for the non-basic forms (for transferable identifiers).\
 *(@henkvancann)*